 Hawaii Says No to Toxic Pesticide

-Last week, with bipartisan support, the Hawaii state legislature voted to ban the chemical, which if signed into law by Governor David Ige would make the state the first in the country to do so.
+On May 1, with bipartisan support, the Hawaii state legislature voted to ban the chemical, which if signed into law by Governor David Ige would make the state the first in the country to do so.
 Prior to vote, Virginia Rauh, professor of Population and Family Health and one of the nation’s leading chlorpyrifos researchers, traveled to the state capital where she met with the Governor and state legislators to explain what the science says about its health risks.

 Over the past 15 years, Rauh and collaborators at the Columbia Center for Children’s Environmental Health have studied the chemical, finding the greater the level of exposure during pregnancy, the lower the child’s IQ score.
 Another study documented exposure-related structural changes to children’s brains in areas governing attention, planning, and other executive functions.
 Ongoing research with the Departments of Neurology and Biostatistics is looking at movement and motor symptoms that might relate to early Parkinson’s disease.